Casa Grande del Pueblo: Design and features

 The 30-story tower standing at 131 m was the tallest building in the capital city of La Paz when completed.

 In the lobby, a mural of Pachamama created by Roberto Mamani Mamani is featured while an archway displays 36 faces, half man and half woman, representing the 36 recognized indigenous groups of Bolivia.
 On the exterior, three symbols are displayed representing the three climate zones of Bolivia; the Andes, the basins of the mountains and the lowlands.

 The building features a helipad and the top two floors were reserved for the president, featuring a gym, spa and private elevator.
-The presidential suite in total was 1,068 m2.
-The bedroom was 61 m2 and featured unique designer furniture, including a bed with indigenous patterns adorning the frame.
-The bathroom and dressing room measuring at 47 m2 and featured both a shower and jacuzzi.
-A sitting room was decorated with a painting that had multiple portraits of world politicians, including Nelson Mandela and Fidel Castro.
+The presidential suite in total is 1,068 m2.
+The bedroom is 61 m2 and features unique designer furniture, including a bed with indigenous patterns adorning the frame.
+The bathroom and dressing room measure 47 m2 and feature both a shower and jacuzzi.
+A sitting room is decorated with a painting featuring portraits of world leaders, including Nelson Mandela and Fidel Castro.